 We incur commissions and fees in connection with the distributions of insurance products and provisions of claims adjusting services.
-The commissions and fees that we incurred increased in absolute amounts each year from 2009 to 2011 primarily as a result of increase in net revenues and increase in the size of our sales force and claims adjustors.
+The commissions and fees that we incurred increased in absolute amounts each year from 2010 to 2012 primarily as a result of increase in net revenues and increase in the size of our sales force and claims adjustors.
 We rely mainly on individual sales agents and, to a much lesser degree, on a small number of in-house sales representatives for the distributions of insurance products.
 For claims adjusting services, we rely entirely on our in-house claims adjustors.
-Commissions and fees incurred as a percentage of net revenues decreased from 2009 to 2010, primarily as a result of the implementation of the fee-based revenues scheme in three more affiliated insurance agencies in 2010 as compared with five affiliated insurance agencies in 2009.
-Commissions and fees incurred as a percentage of net revenues increased from 2010 to 2011, primarily due to significant rise in policy acquisition cost and commission cost as a result of increasing labor cost pressure and severer market competition.
-We anticipate that our commissions and fees will continue to increase as we add more sales agents and claims adjustors to our work force and further grow our business.
+Commissions and fees incurred as a percentage of net revenues increased from 2010 to 2012, primarily due to significant rise in policy acquisition cost and commission cost as a result of increasing labor cost pressure and severer market competition.
+We anticipate that our commissions and fees will continue to increase in absolute amounts as we add more sales agents and claims adjustors to our work force and further grow our business.